buggged/react_ts_clean_architecture_boilerplate/README.md

-The Clear Architecture usign React and Typescript
+The Clear Architecture using React and Typescript

 Links to read the article: